S01197785/TrevorMyerIT2320/Lab3/readme.md

-// Document : Lab3 // Created on: April 1st, 2021, 6: 43: 00 PM // Author: trevor myer // // Coded in NetBeans 2017.
-After initial setup, it made it easy to test and debug. // Except the built in debugger in VS does not do prompts.
-Everything else debugged nicely. //
+// Document : Lab3
+// Created on: April 1st, 2021, 6: 43: 00 PM
+// Author: trevor myer
+//
+//Coded in NetBeans because Visual Studio was begin difficult.
+I could not get the debugger working.
+//
-// Run cases are documented in the word document ReadMe.Docx // // entire web site is in the zip // // index.html and main.js is separated // //
+// Run cases are documented in the word document ReadMe.Docx